Variation of Holi in Different States of India

-Origins of Holi
+Story of Holi Celebration

-This festival is originally a celebration of good over evil.
-As it goes by Hindu traditional manuscripts, Holi is a celebration of the reincarnations of Vishnu and his fight against evil.
+This festival was originally a celebration of good over evil.
+As it follows Hindu traditional manuscripts, Holi is a celebration of the reincarnations of Vishnu and his fight against evil.
 In some states of India, there has been a culture of burning large pyres of fire to celebrate Vishnu killing Holika to save Prahlada, his dedicated worshipper.
 Again, in some states, it is the celebration of Krishna colouring Radha, his beloved, with natural colours to remove the insecurity of race.
 Thus, in a beautiful way, it can be said that Holi removes social barriers between humans.
 What can be a better celebration for the world that is getting educated to fight the evils of society?

-Holi In Different States Of India
+Types of Holi In Different States of India

 This kaleidoscopic celebration called Holi finds its way into the hearts of all states of India and touches all religions.
 Every region has its own name for this festival though nationally it is marked as Holi.
 We will describe below how different states celebrate this auspicious tradition in the most amazing ways!

-Uttar Pradesh: Lathmar Holi
+1. Holi of Uttar Pradesh: Lathmar Holi

 The deity Krishna used to barge into the village of Radha, Barsana, every Holi and create an enjoyable ruckus with his friends.
 The women used to attack these pranksters with sticks called lathis, to scare them away.
 Krishna and his friends used to keep smearing the ladies with colours and making fun in the most beautiful way.
 Thus, by tradition, the villagers of Nandgaon visit Barsana to keep the tradition alive.
 The women come out with lathis to scare them away in the mood of fun and frolic while the men throw water and colours at them.
 Today, the ruckus is even bigger when the men also throw mud and water balloons to keep heightening the fun.
 There is also a host of other activities like music, dance and traditional food.